 Real estate and the finance industry in general have key players throughout various segments which all play an important part.
 In the mortgage industry, that is especially so.
 But there are two key components that play an especially important part that many are not aware of.
-Mortgage brokerage and secondary markets.
+Mortgage brokers and secondary markets.
 Let’s take a closer look at what a mortgage broker does and how secondary markets work.
 More importantly, why they matter.

-In addition, mortgage brokers can turn to different lenders to compare not just the types of loan programs but the individual rates that accompany these loans.
-Without mortgage brokers, fewer people would get qualified and rates may not be as competitive on the retail level.
+In addition, a mortgage broker can turn to different lenders to compare not just the types of loan programs but the individual rates that accompany these loans.
+Without a mortgage broker, fewer people would get qualified and rates may not be as competitive on the retail level.

 Now let’s take a look at secondary markets.
 Secondary markets in the mortgage industry buy and sell mortgage loans, either individually or in bulk purchases.
 Today, when a mortgage company issues a mortgage loan, it is going to be sold in most cases.
 When a bank issues a loan without any intentions of selling, it’s likely the loan is a special type of program that doesn’t quite fit the model of a traditional mortgage.
 This is called a portfolio loan because the loan is kept in the lender’s portfolio.